2015 Business Leadership Awards

 We are pleased to announce the 2015 Climate Alliance Business Leadership Awards.

 The awards recognise Australian business leaders and organisations that have demonstrated leadership by addressing the opportunities or risks presented by climate change.
 The Climate Alliance awards celebrate the achievements of Australia’s Boards, Directors, Executives, Secretaries and companies.
-The awards will be presented at the Climate Alliance National Conference that will be held in Melbourne in October 2015.
+The awards will be presented at the Climate Alliance National Conference that will be held in Melbourne on 3 September 2015.